ovidiu-ionescu/blog/openjdk.md

 But building it is not the full story.
 I wanted to add my own modification to it.

-One of the things missing in the standard distribution is a method to reverse a String. java.lang.String does not have a reverse method, you need to put String into StringBuilder, reverse it and then convert it back to a String.
+One of the things missing in the standard distribution is a method to reverse a String. java.lang.String does not have a reverse method, you need to put the String into StringBuilder, reverse it and then convert it back to a String.
 It seems to be a common interview question and while the solution above is trivial, I thought it would be much nicer to add it in.

 A quick find command showed me where the source for java.lang.String